Saja-Besaya Natural Park

-Saja-Besaya Natural Park is Cantabrias largest natural park on the northern slope of the Cantabrian Mountains in West Central Cantabria, Spain.
+Saja-Besaya Natural Park is Cantabria's largest natural park on the northern slope of the Cantabrian Mountains in West Central Cantabria, Spain.
 Its hunting reserve is approximately 1800km², the largest and most important in Spain.

 Geography

 The Saja-Besaya Natural Park is located in the Western-central area of Cantabria, and is its largest park, covering an area of 24,500 hectares.
 It consists almost entirely of public land, with large amounts of native forest and about 568 hectares of private property.
 The park occupies six municipalities: Ruente, Cieza, Arenas de Iguñ, Cabuérniga, Los Tojos and Campoo de Suso.

 There are two mountainous chains and their adjoining valleys: the watershed of the Saja and Besaya rivers in a south–north direction and coming from the Cantabrian Mountain Range and the northern slope of the Cordillera and with the maximum elevations of the Natural Park in its southwest end, Pico Iján (2087 m) and the Cueto del Cordel (2040 m).
-At the foot of these mountains are the pastures of the ports of Sejo.
+At the foot of these mountains are the pastures of the Puertos de Sejos.

 The dividing line between the Saja and the Besaya is formed by mountains with rounded shapes of medium altitude which are gaining height upon approach of the Cordillera at its southern end with Campoo.
 The axis of the mountain range that limits the South of the park increases in altitude traveling in east–west direction.

 In terms of geology the conglomerates of "acastilladas" and reddish formations, called the "Molinucos del diablo" along Canal de Cureñas are some of the most visited points of interest.
 Morphological features include the fluvial with remains of glacial formations south of the Sierra del Cordel of the Cantabrian Mountains.